-Marja-Liisa Tapio-Biström is a strategic advisor with over 28 years of experience in international agricultural and natural resource management development, with a special focus on climate change and food security.
+Marja-Liisa Tapio-Biström is a strategic advisor with extensive experience in international agricultural and natural resources management development, with a special focus on climate change and food security.
 An accomplished economist with a strong agronomic background, she has extensive field experience from Tanzania, Kenya, Zambia, Ethiopia, Vietnam, Indonesia and Ecuador.
-Currently a ministerial advisor at Finland’s Ministry of Agriculture and Forestry (since 2013), Dr. Tapio-Biström is leading the government’s spearhead project on nutrient circulation in the food system, and is responsible for the accomplishment of international environmental commitments related to agriculture, including water, soil, air quality, biodiversity and climate change.
+A former ministerial advisor (2013-2022) at Finland’s Ministry of Agriculture and Forestry Dr. Tapio-Biström chaired the environmental team and led the government’s work on environmental issues in agriculture.
+She had a central role in the government’s programs for nutrient circulation, land use and climate change, water management in agriculture and climate friendly food.
+She has been responsible for accomplishment of international environmental commitments related to agriculture including water, soil, air quality, biodiversity and climate change.
 Prior to this, she served from 2008 to 2013 as team leader and program coordinator at the Food and Agriculture Organization of the United Nations (FAO), where she led the development of the FAO Climate Change Strategy and the Mitigation of Climate Change in Agriculture program (MICCA).
 She has also served as a senior advisor to the Ministry of Agriculture and Forestry, Finland (1998–2008), advising on issues related to FAO and CGIAR, and she was briefly a member of the CGIAR A former

 Dr. Tapio-Biström has also done extensive consulting work for Finland’s Ministry of Foreign Affairs on project planning and program evaluations, and 1978-2022 she has been a lecturer on rural development and food security issues in developing countries at Helsinki University.